The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 Return value

-If a single element is inserted then it returns an iterator to the position where the new element was inserted into the multimap.
+If a singular element is added, it will yield an iterator pointing to the location where the new element was inserted within the multimap.

-Or if the element is inserted with hint then it returns an iterator thacpp tutorial to the position where the new element was inserted into the multimap.
+Or when the element is added with a clue, it yields an iterator indicating the location where the new element was added to the multimap.

 Complexity